Sanity & The City, Part 2 - Stigma in the Workplace

-I have a favourite anecdote about someone from Human Resources (HR) who was given the unenviable task of telling a senior banker that his behaviour meant that all of his staff (a trading floor of up to 100 people) were afraid of him.
+I have a favourite anecdote about someone from HR who was given the unenviable task of telling a senior banker that his behaviour meant that all of his staff (a trading floor of up to 100 people) were afraid of him.
 His response?
-To open the door of his glass office and bellow to the whole floor “They better be scared!” before slamming the door and summarily dismissing the HR person.
+To open the door of his glass office and bellow to the whole floor: “They better be scared!” before slamming the door and summarily dismissing the HR person.

 What does work/life balance mean?

 So what does that mean for work/life balance?
 Someone said to me last week that there is no work/life balance in our world and he doesn’t believe in it.
 You have to live it, echoed someone with equally distorted views.
 You need to be a certain type of person to believe that.
 Do you have a relentless drive for perfectionism?
 Where does that come from?
 What would self-awareness mean for you?